-1. What is your age?
-2. 3.
 4. We want to make sure that ACI is as diverse as possible.
+We are especially looking for students who are:

+- People of color

+- People from religious minorities

+- People with intellectual disabilities

+- · People with other disabilities in addition to autism

+- Nonspeaking people

+- LGBT+ people

-We are especially looking for students who are: People of color People from religious minorities People with intellectual disabilities People with other disabilities in addition to autism Nonspeaking people LGBT+ people People from low-income backgrounds can te In help us make sure we have a diverse group of students!
+- People from low-income backgrounds

+You can help us make sure we have a diverse group of students!
 You can tell us these things about yourself.
-You ll us about some of these things, all of them, or just one.
-You do not have to tell us any of this only tell us want to.
+You can tell us about some of these things, all of them, or just one.
+You do not have to tell us any of this -- only tell us if you want to.